worldwise001/worldwise001.github.com/about.md

 I have random other skills/knowledge that are specifically relevant to security sometimes:
 - vendor security assessments (including reading through SOC2 and PCI reports)
-- PCI PIN management
+- PCI PIN management (key manager overseeing key provisioning + audits)
 - some minor exploits (including participating in CTFs)
-- administering PKIs with HSMs
+- administering PKIs with HSMs (ncipher native and PKCS11, payshield)
 - incident response and postmortems

 I also love conferences and meetups: